DroverLtd/devops-challenge/README.md

 Your modules needs to be re-usable and organized in a way that they can be extended.
 Design for growth and rapid prototyping.

 ## Bonus Points
-Nice to have but no a hard requirement:
+Nice to have but not a hard requirement:

 * **Cost**: Setting up your modules with no waste is highly appreciated.
 * **Scale**: What if your application increased the number of allocated resources as the traffic increases?